Last Updated on November 21, 2020 by Oddmund Groette

 This gravitation towards low beta stocks is not intentional.
 It’s just a result of all my research.
 My thinking and my take on the stock market simply fits better to those stocks.
-Risk adjusted return improves a lot the less volatile the stock is.
-One of my key parameters is looking at each stocks max loss vs. max win.
-I prefer stocks in each strategy that has on average bigger winners than average bigger losers no matter what win rate etc. Bear in mind I never use stop-loss.
-I only use time stop.
+Risk-adjusted return improves a lot the less volatile the stock is.
+One of my key parameters is looking at each stock’s max loss vs. max win.
+I prefer stocks in each strategy that has on average bigger winners than average bigger losers no matter what win rate etc. Bear in mind I never use a stop-loss.
+I only use time stops.

 Actually, looking at my stocks I can say the following: The more dull and boring the stock is, the better!
 Southern Company (SO) has been one of the best stocks over this 10 year period.
 Can you imagine a more boring stock?
 My other favorites are KO, PG and JNJ.
 Previously I also made good money in KFT, but that one is split in two companies now.
 This is not the typical daytrading stocks mentioned on message boards etc.